Trademark Examples: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Using a trademark improperly is illegal and there is recourse by the company who owns the mark to take legal action.
 A person or company can sue for infringement or something called dilution, where the brand's value is being "watered down" by the competitors use of the mark.

 Not every word or logo can be registered, so it's important to consult with a trademark attorney before your embark on the registration process yourself.
 Learn more about trademarks and the processes for obtaining, enforcing and exploiting trademark rights with our helpful network of experts at UpCounsel.

 Contact an Attorney

 If you need help with your trademark, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.